City Council · 9:00 AM · Council Chambers, City Hall

 #15The city seeks to increase an existing construction services contract with HQS Construction, LLC by $319,746.44 to cover additional work required by TxDOT, including 12 months of additional traffic control at the Highland Road and Ferguson Road intersection and remobilization costs for the Streetscape/Urban Design Group 17-7006 project.

-#16Authorizes a Construction Manager at Risk Agreement with Swinerton Builders for pre-construction and construction management services for a new Dallas Police Department Law Enforcement Training Center at the University of North Texas at Dallas campus, with pre-construction services capped at $150,000 and a total construction budget of $150 million.
+#16Authorizes a Construction Manager at Risk Agreement with Swinerton Builders for pre-construction and construction services for a new Dallas Police Department Law Enforcement Training Center at UNT Dallas, with pre-construction fees not to exceed $150,000 and a total construction budget of $150 million funded by 2024 General Obligation Bonds.

 Budget and Management Services